Orchid's team of genetic experts has developed a genetic risk score (GRS) for Coronary Artery Disease

 A genetic risk score quantifies the degree to which an individual’s genetics increases their likelihood of developing a specific disease.
 The GRS for CAD includes 1,107,562 variants and was developed based on the variants identified in a study that analyzed genomes of 184,305 individuals of European ancestry .
 The study included 60,801 cases (individuals with CAD) and 123,504 healthy controls .
 The weights of the model were adjusted for linkage disequilibrium using PRScs software .

 In the United States, coronary artery disease affects roughly 18.2 million adults above the age of 20, or about 6.7% .
 The mean age of diagnosis is 57.4 for men, and 59.3 for adults .
 Typical symptoms of the disease include chest pain (“angina”) and a shortness of breath that is caused by the inability of the arteries to deliver oxygenated blood to the body .
 In some cases, this can result in a myocardial infarction (a heart attack).
 CAD has no single cure, but can be managed; cardiologists prescribe combination treatments of medications such as beta blockers, statins, ACE inhibitors, and more, along with lifestyle modifications (such as smoking cessation), which reduce the risk of future heart attacks and slow atherosclerosis .

 Comparison to Published Benchmarks

 Validated using a large cohort of real world adults with known coronary artery disease status

 In the UK Biobank, cases were identified using self reported CAD (UK Biobank field 20002) and relevant ICD-10 diagnosis and cause-of-death codes.
-See the supplement for a full table.
+See the supplementary table for more details.
 In the validation, prevalence of the disease increased with GRS.

 Identification of adults at 2-3 times the baseline risk of coronary artery disease